heartnotes/heartnotes/README.md

 * 256-bit AES encryption done client-side for maximum security
 * Auto-save-as-you-type, with cloud sync running the background
 * Full-text search using [lunr.js](http://lunrjs.com/)
-* Backup/restore and export to local file at any time.
 * Continue editing even if connection goes down.

 ## Technology